-Saba Software Inc. (SABA), a maker of Internet-based software for training and Web conferencing, tumbled the most since 2006 after an internal accounting review delayed the release of its third-quarter earnings.
+Saba Software Inc. (SABA:US), a maker of Internet-based software for training and Web conferencing, tumbled the most since 2006 after an internal accounting review delayed the release of its third-quarter earnings.

 Saba needs more time to check the accounting of its internal transactions, the Redwood City, California-based company said today in a statement.
 The company had previously planned to release earnings today after the close of trading.
 Saba didn’t give a date it expects the review to be completed.

 While it’s hard to tell how serious the matter is, investors may be concerned that the review could escalate into a Securities and Exchange Commission probe, said Mark Schappel, an analyst at Benchmark Co. in New York.
 The shares have climbed 26 percent this year as Saba benefited from a shift to cloud computing, which delivers software over the Internet.

 “Sometimes these things turn into not a big deal, and sometimes they can drag out to a full-blown SEC investigation,” said Schappel, who has a buy recommendation on the stock.
 “That’s the issue here and that’s why the stock is selling off on so little news.”

 The shares dropped 18 percent to $9.94 at the close in New York, the biggest decline since June 2006.